RyanWickham/Solar-System-Shipping-Company-API/README.md

 | put         | /travel                          | Updates infomation for a spaceship to travel to new destination | {spaceshipID: string, distinationID: string}                                                                            |
 | get         | /travel/help                     | Displays information about travel's APIs                        | NULL                                                                                                                    |

+Note: Remove function will only work 1 time when being tested and can't be done again unless the function is deployed again.
+This has to do with how the dummy database is set up.
+It acks like each function have its own database and they don't interact with each other.

 ## Backlog

 - [x] API Endpoints